Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • The second type - cytotoxic hypersensitivity - manifests itself 6 hours after the allergen.

-• The fourth - the delayed type, develops 1-3 days after the allergen - these are tuberculin tests, transplant rejection, contact dermatitis.
+• The fourth - delayed type, develops 1-3 days after the allergen - these are tuberculin tests, transplant rejection, contact dermatitis.

 Symptomatic manifestations